Opendoor Technologies Inc. [OPEN] stock Upgrade by BTIG Research analyst, price target now $15

 What: Opendoor First Quarter 2022 Earnings Conference CallWhen: Thursday, May 5, 2022Time: 2:00 p.m.
 PT (5:00 p.m.
 ET)Live Webcast: A live webcast of the call can be accessed from the Events and Presentations page of the investor relations website, https://investor.opendoor.com.

-The stocks have a year to date performance of -50.17 percent and weekly performance of -14.15 percent.
-The stock has been moved at -66.39 percent over the last six months.
-The stock has performed -1.75 percent around the most recent 30 days and changed -35.92 percent over the most recent 3-months.
+Opendoor Technologies Inc. represents 612.73 million in outstanding shares, while the company has a total market value of $5.46 billion with the latest information.
+OPEN stock price has been found in the range of $8.59 to $9.01.

-If compared to the average trading volume of 16.81M shares, OPEN reached to a volume of 13605918 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 17.02M shares, OPEN reached a trading volume of 16232866 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for OPEN shares is $16.67 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on OPEN stock is a recommendation set at 2.10.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.